arushisinha98/expense-tracker/README.md

 ![Alt text](screenshots/balance-example.png "Account Balance Viewer")

-To get started, following along steps outlined in the README tab that appears when you first try to run my code.
+To get started, follow the steps outlined in the README tab.
+Once you have completed these steps, refresh the window and the tab should disappear.

 ![Alt text](screenshots/README.png "README")